onestn/mcp-realtime-chainlit/README.md

 4. The model processes the input with access to Airbnb data through MCP tools
 5. Responses are streamed back to the user (text and/or audio)

-## Internationalization

-The application supports multiple languages.
-Currently implemented:

-- English (en)
-- Korean (ko)

-Translation files are located in the `locales` directory.

 ## Development

 ### Adding New MCP Tools